KILTprotocol/docs/concepts/05_credentials/02_ctypes.md

 ## Migration instructions

-Attesters should transition to issuing credentials using upgraded versions of CTypes currently in use.
+Issuers should transition to issuing credentials using upgraded versions of CTypes currently in use.

 Using sdk version `0.33.0` or later, you can produce a copy of an existing CType `oldCType` as follows: